 Three thousand years ago, gardeners were growing oriental poppies and their Papaver cousins around the world.
 Oriental poppy plants (Papaver orientale) have remained a garden favorite ever since.
 Once planted, they require no special care and will last for many years.
-Their original vibrant red-orange color is still the most popular for growing, though oriental poppies come in a variety of colors that will match or blend any garden's color scheme.
+Their original, vibrant, red-orange color is still the most popular for growing, though oriental poppies come in a variety of colors that will match or blend into any garden's color scheme.

 How to Care for Oriental Poppies